How to Become a Police Officer – In 9 Easy Steps

 A precinct in New York City may be in dire need of additional officers to support the local jurisdiction.

-Police officers tend to be highly satisfied in their careers for many reasons.
+Police officers tend to be highly satisfied with their careers for many reasons.

 First, they are compensated well with many benefits beyond salary.